demidafonichev/mooc_courses/README.md

 3. Change check points list.
 4. Change pointers list.

-### To watch the course just click on course panel on course catalog and press "Play".
+### To watch the course just click on course card on course catalog and press "Play".